seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 19.09:** the only `ЛОНГ` in `ИТОГ` was an outside-list coin that had traded a 46 % range that day, printed without a label beside six list setups built on ninety days of structure.

+**The levels of an outside-list setup are CUT from the day's own two extremes, and this is stated here because it was improvised on every run that published one.** The row carries no structural line, so there is no `vol`, no `sigmaDay` and no `invalidationInfo` to call: what it does carry is `high`, `low` and `last` from the payload, and the screen has already put `last` inside the entry third of that day (`pos ≤ 0.35` long, `pos ≥ 0.65` short). **The entry is the frozen price, the invalidation is the day's own extreme on the entry side (`low` for a long, `high` for a short), and the target is the day's opposite extreme.** No constant is introduced, nothing is chosen, and every number is one the payload already carries. **Measured 19.09, second run:** ESP was published on exactly this construction — entry 0.09587, stop 0.08563, target 0.11496, its stop the day's low to the digit — with no rule in this file saying so, so the next run had nothing to reproduce but the last run's arithmetic.

+**`RR_MIN` binds this section exactly as it binds §4, and a candidate below it is refused by name.** The floor is production's constant, cut with the geometry (§4), and it exists so that a setup pays for its own stop; **the trade the engine knows LEAST about does not get the loosest standard** (§0).
+Where the day's opposite extreme does not clear `RR_MIN` against the day's entry-side extreme, there is no publishable target and the candidate is refused — it is not republished at a target chosen to make the ratio work, which is the manufacture §4 bans.
+**Measured 19.09, second run:** ESP was published at a ratio of 1.86 and stood alone in the `ЛОНГ` field of `ИТОГ`, on a page where every list row was held to exactly 2.00 — the second consecutive run whose only immediately actionable trade was the one coin with a single day of data behind it.

 **A dated catalyst strengthens a candidate and is not required to produce one.** The side is the candidate's own day (above); a dated event, where one exists, ranks the candidate first and names its thesis, and a candidate without one stands on the other legs of the admissibility list